In this post, I will show you what to expect from the newly updated ISO 27001: 2022.

 One of the essential things to note is that while you can earn certification in ISO 27001:2013, you cannot do the same in ISO 27001: 2022.Â

-ISO 27001:2013 will remain the main standard, and ISO 27001: 2022 will become a supporting control and provide guidance on how to best to utilize the main standard.
+ISO 27001:2013 will remain the primary standard, and ISO 27001: 2022 will become a supporting control and provide guidance on how to best to utilize the main standard.

 What Will Be Different Once The Update Is Released?

-ISO 27001:2022 lists 93 controls rather than the previous 114, but these have been updated to best reflect the standard.
+ISO 27001:2022 lists 93 controls rather than the previous 114, but these have been updated to reflect the standard best.

 The controls are grouped into 4 ‘themes’ rather than 14 clauses.
 These are: